janwilmake/uit/BACKLOG.md

+# Plugins

+❗️ Before i start with plugins, I want to nail the basics for file hierarchy exploration.
+Everything must work super smoothly.
+Maybe I shoul decide doing this later, if there are more improvements to be made for optimal smoothness.
+It's super obvious plugins are gonna be epic, but lets do the things in the right order.

+- Make `ingestjson.uithub.com` so all the apis make sense!
+- Also try the "api" datatype which just passes each file that fits the mediatype to the endpoint according to some convention.
+ActionSchema!
+- Make `domains.json` function
+- Add default fetch to try `/archive.zip` if a domain is given that isn't proxied
+- ❗️ Plugins: at least the API ones from URL should work!
+But also the formdata=>formdata should be straightforward to add it in.
+- Implement useful plugins!!!
+Make the footprint of a plugin as simple as possible without loosing capability.
+E.g. also allow file=>file.
+- Add ability to configure a `dev` plugin with cookie for remote development with uithub as DX interface for testing.
+- Most interesting plugins:
+  - 1. typedoc or similar
+  - 2. llms.txt plugin (just taking markdown)

 # creating sha-cached basePath-based inferences (big on performance)

 ❗️ Found that `initialResponseTime` for `ingestzip` service is often in the ballpark of: 1750-2250ms.
 Caching the zip into KV or R2 makes a ton of sense to reduce this to 100s of ms.